Davidpm02/Davidpm02/README.md

  **I am open to**:

-- Any collaboration work,
+- Any collaboration work.
-- Machine learning projects(development or research)
+- Machine learning projects(development or research).
-- Mobile projects that allow me to learn the concepts of Mobile Development
+- Mobile projects that allow me to learn the concepts of Mobile Development.

 ## Skills: